Deputy Vice-Chancellor (Global)

 Rob Wilson specialises in business development in the higher education sector.
 He joins us from Coventry University, the second largest recruiter of international students in the United Kingdom, where he was Head of Partnership Recruitment and Progression.
 In this role he delivered 37 Transnational Education Partnerships in 20 countries with over 14,000 students.
 Rob has a BSc(Hons) in Financial Mathematics and is currently studying an Executive MBA at Henley Business School.

-Manager, Global Engagement
+Director, Global Engagement

 Sara Franz was appointed to manage the Global Engagement Office in 2015, having held a number of operational management positions in academic administration spanning domestic and international admissions, enrolments, fees, scholarships, prizes, graduations and policy.
 Initially working as a junior research fellow undertaking the qualitative evaluation of a major national aged care trial, she later took up a position managing the Research Higher Degrees Unit and oversaw the implementation of the Research Training Scheme.